AkshatModi870/AI-Driven-Review-Integrity-Blockchain-Integrated-System/README.md

 ## What data do we use?

-We use an Amazon product review dataset (you provide the file `output.csv`).
+We use an Amazon product review dataset (you provide the file `dataset.csv`).
 The dataset contains:

 - `reviewerID`, `reviewerName` – removed (not useful)
 - `asin` – Amazon Standard Identification Number (unique product ID)